 Spiritual boundaries

-Your beliefs belong to you and the beliefs of others belong to them.
+Your beliefs belong to you, and the beliefs of others belong to them.
 A violation of spiritual boundaries occurs when you tell someone, “You can’t believe that.”
 You cannot force a person to believe something any more than you can force them to think or feel the way you want them to.
-Likewise, you cannot live on the spiritual beliefs of others; sooner or later you need to determine what you believe for yourself.
+Likewise, you cannot live on the spiritual beliefs of others; sooner or later you need to determine what you believe in yourself.

 Memories

 Our minds and emotions remember experiences and continue to be drawn toward them long after we have satisfied the needs that originally drove us to them.
-Memories take a while to forget and we may be vulnerable to those possibilities until we forget the memories of them.
+Memories take a while to forget, and we may be vulnerable to those possibilities until we forget the memories of them.
 But over time, the memories will fade if we don’t dwell on them or reinforce them.
 And the best way to hasten that process is to make new, better memories to replace the old.

 Justifying Homosexual Behavior